acp-lab/acplab-web/content/authors/Warren/_index.md

 ---
-I am an MS student in Robotics Engineering at Worcester Polytechnic Institute, with a focus on, control systems, perception and path planning.
-My research interests lie in drone technology as well as mobile robots with real-time control and perception algorithms.
-My aim is to develop autonomous multi-robot systems capable of navigating in the real-world safely at high-speed.
+Warren Yun is an undergraduate student at WPI studying Robotics Engineering and Computer Science.
+His interests lie primarily in the intersection of optimization, control theory, and machine learning, and wishes to explore various methods of autonomously and efficiently controlling dynamical systems.